-SMART Boards have been a popular choice for school districts, but they offer tiered functionality that requires multiple subscriptions or licenses.
+SMART Board has been a popular choice for school districts, but they offer tiered functionality that requires multiple subscriptions or licenses.
 Make sure that you have a full understanding of the functionality that you’re getting with the included software.

 How much does a SMART Board cost?